Skip to main content

 Open

 In commenting on the report in September 2020, Commerce concurred with GAO's recommendation.
 In March 2021, Commerce reported changes they had made to their process and additional actions they would be taking during calendar year 2021.
 For instance, to reduce issues that have impeded timeliness, Commerce officials stated that they would be issuing new General Approved Exclusions for products demonstrated not to be produced domestically, and would explore additional technical modifications to help automate their process.
 Commerce also said they would continue to work to identify, assess, and address issues that slow timeliness in the 232 Exclusion Portal.
-As of November 2023, Commerce officials stated that they planned to issue guidance in 2024 addressing the issues that GAO has raised.
+As of September 2024, Commerce officials stated that they planned to issue guidance by the end of 2024 addressing the issues that GAO has raised.
 GAO will continue to monitor Commerce's efforts to implement this recommendation.

 Department of Commerce The Secretary of Commerce should assign responsibility for regularly reviewing the impact of the tariffs on steel and aluminum imports, including tariff exclusions, and document the results.
 (Recommendation 3)